-Composed in June 2013, Raymi is a programmatic work in four movements.
-Elements such as polyphony, polyrhythm, and body percussion are fundamental pillars.
-From a single theme this work offers the listener a diverse world of colors and sensations that, however, does not move away from the autochthonous and traditional.
+Composed in June 2013, "Raymi" is a programmatic work consisting of four movements.
+Fundamental elements such as polyphony, polyrhythm, and body percussion are incorporated.
+From a single theme, this composition offers the listener a diverse world of colors and sensations, all while remaining rooted in the indigeous and traditional.

-The general structure of the work is conceived in the following forms: "Allegro - Sonata", "Rondo and Coda", which allows to distinguish the following movements:
+The overall structure of the work is conceived in the following forms: "Allegro - Sonata", "Rondo and Coda", which allows for the distinction of the following movements: